 The Olympus OM-D E-M1X is a great camera and is definitely a top focus-stacking pick for professional shooters.

 The Lumix G95 is a well-rounded mirrorless camera with advanced focus-stacking features.

-One of the best Panasonic focus stacking cameras is the Lumix G95, which features a 20.3 MP sensor and comes with the Lumix G 12-60mm f/3.5-5.6 lens.
-This is a decent kit lens that offers plenty of versatility for your photography.
+One of the best Panasonic focus-stacking cameras is the Lumix G95, which features a 20.3 MP sensor and comes with a 12-60mm lens (a decent kit lens that’s impressively versatile).

 The G95 includes a great range of special shooting modes, including focus stacking.
 Another notable option is the Live View Composite mode; this allows you to create a single image from several RAW shots inside the camera without the need for any additional software.

-The Lumix 95 also has 5-axis image stabilization and a full rotatable LCD touchscreen.
-It may not have the same resolution as some of the other cameras on this list, but it is versatile with a great set of features.
+The Lumix 95 also has image stabilization and a fully rotatable LCD touchscreen.
+It may not pack the same resolution as some of the other cameras on this list, but it is versatile and offers a great set of features.

 5. Panasonic Lumix GX9

 The GX9 is a decent camera for beginners and allows you to create focus-stacked images with minimum effort.